-1. (a) Issuer: Banca Monte dei Paschi di Siena S.p.A.
+1. (a) Issuer: Banc a Monte dei Paschi di Siena S.p.A.

 2. (a) Series Number: []

 (b) Tranche Number: []

-(c) Date on which the Notes will be consolidated and form a single Series: The Notes will be consolidated and form a single Series with [identify earlier Tranches] on [the Issue Date/exchange of the Temporary Global Note for interests in the Permanent Global Note, as referred to in paragraph 24 below, which is expected to occur on or about [date]][Not Applicable]
+(c) Date on which the Notes will be consolidated and form a single Series: Series Issue Note as res Notes will be consolidated and form a single is with [identify earlier Tranches] on [the Date/exchange of the Temporary Global for interests in the Permanent Global Note, ferred to in paragraph 24 below, which is intended to occur on or about [date]][Note that it is the constant of the

-3. Specif ied Currency or Currencies: []
+3. Specifi ed Currency or Currencies: []

-4. Aggre gate Nominal Amount:
+4. Aggreg gate Nominal Amount:

 (a) Series: []

 (b) Tranche: []

-5. Issue l Price: [] per cent. of the Aggregate Nominal Amount [plus accrued interest from [insert date] (if applicable)]
+5. Issue P rice: [plus er cent. of the Aggregate Nominal Amount accrued interest from [insert date] (if cable)]

-6. Specif ied Denominations: []

-(N.B.
-Senior Notes and Subordinated Notes must have a minimum denomination of EUR 100,000 (or equivalent).
-In the case of Non-Preferred Senior Notes, Notes must have a minimum denomination of $\ensuremath{\epsilon}$ 250,000 (or equivalent))
+6. Specifi ed Denominations: denor the c must] Senior Notes must have a minimum nination of EUR 100,000 (or equivalent).
+In ase of Non-Preferred Senior Notes, Notes have a minimum denomination of €150,000 equivalent).
+In the case of Subordinated

-(a) Calculation Amount: [] (If only one Specified Denomination, insert the Specified Denomination.
+of €200,00 (or equivalent)) [] (If only one Specified Denomination, insert the Specified Denomination.
 If more than one Specified Denomination, insert the highest common factor.
-Note: There must be a common factor in the case of two or more Specified Denominations.)
+Note: There must be a common factor. factor in the case of two or more Specified Denominations.)

-7. (a) Issue Date: []

-(b) Interest Commencement Date: [specify/Issue Date/Not Applicable]

-(N.B.
-An Interest Commencement Date will not be relevant for certain Notes, for example Zero Coupon Notes.)